What The Crown season 4 gets right (and wrong) about Margaret Thatcher

 She opposed sanctions against South Africa's apartheid regime, as depicted in episode 8, and only when she left office did the peace process in Northern Ireland truly begin.
 She defended the notoriously racist "rivers of blood" speech given in parliament by a fellow Conservative, described labor unions as "the enemy within" and slashed spending on welfare.

-Episode 5 of the fourth season, which follows a troubled man who broke into Buckingham Palace in 1982, depicts the street-level consequences on everyday people of Thatcher's rigid emphasis on strict economic policies and self-interest.
+Episode 5 of the fourth season, which follows a troubled man who broke into Buckingham Palace in 1982, depicts the street-level consequences on everyday people of Thatcher's rigid attitude, strict economic policies and emphasis on self-interest over the needs of a wider society.

 The details

 For example, it's unlikely the queen dragged Thatcher across the Scottish countryside in her best clothes as seen in episode 2.
-That's a visual metaphor.
+That's a visual metaphor for Thatcher being "an outsider".
 And like previous film The Iron Lady, The Crown is making a dramatic point when it shows Thatcher as the lone woman in the corridors of power.
 There were actually dozens of female MPs in parliament throughout her term.

 The series also shows Thatcher distracted by her missing son during the beginnings of the Falklands crisis, a brief military confrontation between the UK and Argentina over control of islands in the South Atlantic.
-In fact, Mark Thatcher got lost during the annual Paris-Dakar rally in January 1982, and the Argentinian scrap metal workers raised the flag over South Georgia in March 1982.
+In fact, Mark Thatcher got lost during the annual Paris-Dakar rally in January 1982, and the Argentinian scrap metal workers raised the flag over South Georgia a couple of months later in March 1982.
 Argentina's forces landed on the Falkland Islands in April.

 In depicting the relationship between its two leading characters, the show also arguably overemphasizes the queen's influence on the running of the country.
 Thatcher almost certainly never appealed for political help from the royal figurehead.